Road trip guide: Conquering the Jim Jim Falls

 How long is the road to Jim Jim Falls?

-The track is 57.2 km (35.54 miles) long, starting from the paved State Route 21 (Kakadu Highway).
+The track to the falls is 57.2 km (35.54 miles) long, starting from the paved State Route 21 (Kakadu Highway).
 There’s plenty of parking at the end of the road.
-The river crossings can be a bit tricky in the wet.
 Avoid driving in the dark.
 Swimming is not permitted (saltwater crocodiles inhabit this area).
-Allow two hours one-way.
+Plan about two hours to complete the drive.
 An entry fee is required to enter Kakadu National Park.